Triangulate cobweb spider: Taxonomy

 The species was first described, as Aranea triangulosa, by Charles Walckenaer in 1802.
 It was transferred to the genus Steatoda by Tamerlan Thorell in 1873 (although it had been placed in the genus previously under the synonym Steatoda venustissima).

 Habitat and range

 Similar to other members of the family Theridiidae, S. triangulosa constructs a cobweb, i.e. an irregular tangle of sticky silken fibers.

+Steatoda triangulosa constructs three-dimensional webs in dark places, usually close to the substrate.
+The species is frequently found under stones.

 As with other web-weavers, these spiders have very poor eyesight and depend mostly on vibrations reaching them through their webs to orient themselves to prey or warn them of larger animals that could injure or kill them.
-They are not aggressive.
+They are not very defensive towards humans.
 There is one known case of human envenomation.
-It will not kill a person unless an allergic reaction occurs.

-S. triangulosa is a cosmopolitan species, and is found in many parts of the world, including across North America, in southern Russia, New Zealand, and Europe.
-The spider is believed to be native to Eurasia and introduced elsewhere.
+S. triangulosa is a cosmopolitan species.
+It is native to Eurasia, and has been introduced elsewhere including North America, Argentina, the Canary Islands, and South Africa.
 This species is primarily a house spider, and builds webs in dark corners of buildings and other man-made structures.

+Conservation

+Steatoda triangulosa is listed as Least Concern due to its wide geographical range.
+In South Africa, the species is protected in Tembe Elephant Park.